Galaxy Quenching from Cosmic Web Detachment: Multi-streaming regions and halo history

-A key aspect of this diagram is that formation time occurs, in general, after the time of web detachment ($z_{\rm WD} > z_{\rm form}$), in agreement with the picture of haloes first entering web-detachment regions that later affect their mass/gas accretion rates.
+An important aspect of this diagram is that formation time occurs, in general, after the time of web detachment ($z_{\rm WD} > z_{\rm form}$), in agreement with the picture of halos first entering web-detachment regions that later affect their mass/gas accretion rates.
 This can be explained as galaxies can become web-detached by, for instance, entering a large filament and can in principle continue accreting mass (dark matter and baryons).
-If the galaxy subsequently enters a large group this will be reflected in its MAH and will produce a late formation time.
+If the galaxy subsequently enters a large group this will be reflected in its MAH and will result in a later formation time.